scopatz/anthony.scopatz.com/content/missives/adding-reflection-to-cpp.rst

 Simulation code has a lot of competing concerns:

 1. provide a kernel for solving a problem that performs 'well enough',
-2. be modifiable and extensibilable to non-kernel developers,
+2. be modifiable and extensible to non-kernel developers,
 3. report results in a well-defined & inspectable way, and finally
 4. easy and concise to use.